 - Clarify the shortcomings of today’s schools.
 This won’t rely on international comparisons and test scores.
 This will be describing Old Schools in a New Era page.

-- Describe the new era and its implications for schools including how students learn and the societal forces impacting schools.
+- We will describe the new era and its implications for schools including how students learn and the societal forces impacting schools.
 This will be the New Era page.

 - Provide a new conceptualization of schooling for this new era.